Image4IO/image4ionodeSDK/README.md

 ![altText](https://img.shields.io/github/license/Image4IO/image4ionodeSDK "License") ![altText](https://img.shields.io/github/languages/top/Image4IO/image4ionodeSDK "Lang")

 # Image4ioNodeSDK
-image4io is a cloud service where your images are uploaded, moved, copied, fetched, deleted.
+image4io is a full stack image manager that stores, optimizes and delivers for websites and mobile applications.
+This is the Nodejs SDK for image4io API.

 ## Configuration
 To send requests to API, APIKey and APISecret must be given as string first.
 Required keys can be retrieved from image4io console.